DungTranCyber/intune-no-error-uninstall-bug/docs/testing-notes.md

 This case taught me to test not only whether PowerShell returns an error, but whether each important variable contains the expected data.

 It also taught me that no-error failures can be harder to troubleshoot than visible errors, because the script may continue running while the actual logic silently fails.
+It's funny because I used to hate it when powershell outputs an error.
+I crave error message now after this painful experience.